 The Fund will use proceeds from the Offering to acquire commercial properties in the Baltic capital cities.
 To ensure a rapid deployment of the proceeds, the Management Company has prepared an investment pipeline of the Fund and entered into negotiations with owners of the most attractive targets and/or has been participating in tenders for such assets.
-This is the same strategy that the Management Company pursued before the initial public offering of the Fund in June 2016 which ensured that the proceeds from it were fully invested within two months from the completion of the offering.
-The first acquisition, G4S Headquarters, was closed just 1 day after the listing on the Nasdaq Tallinn as the Management Company had signed a sale and purchase agreement for the property before the start of public offering.
-To ensure a speedy acquisition process of Upmalas Biroji, the Management Company had already signed a letter of intent with its owner and started due diligence procedures prior to the initial offering.
+This is the same strategy that the Management Company pursued before the Fund's initial public offering in June 2016 and the secondary public offering in November 2016 which ensured that the proceeds from those offerings were invested within several months from their completion.
+An acquisition of G4S Headquarters, the first investment using the proceeds from the initial public offering, was closed just 1 day after the listing on the Nasdaq Tallinn as the Management Company had signed a sale and purchase agreement for the property before the start of public offering.
+A purchase of Piirita, financed by proceeds from the secondary public offering in November 2016, was finalized just two weeks after the offering.
 This shows that the Fund is able to employ newly raised equity and start generating cash flows for its investors in a quick and efficient manner.
 For this Offering, the Management Company maintains its goal to invest new proceeds quickly and start generating returns for new investors as soon as possible.

-The Fund's investment pipeline is comprised of potential acquisition targets which best fit the investment strategy of the Fund, offer attractive risk-return profile and are for sale.
-The investment pipeline also entails post-merger expansion investments into current properties owned by the Fund.
-In the near term, the Management Company sees expansion possibilities for Domus Pro, Coca Cola Plaza and Europa SC properties (for more details see descriptions of each property in section 6.9.1 "Property Portfolio").
+The Fund's investment pipeline is comprised of potential acquisition targets which fit the investment strategy of the Fund, offer attractive risk-return profile and are for sale.
+The investment pipeline also entails expansion investments into current properties owned by the Fund.
+Construction of Domus Pro's 3rd stage started in December 2016.
+The Management Company also sees expansion possibilities for Coca Cola Plaza, G4S Headquarters and Europa SC properties in the near term (for more details see descriptions of each property in section 6.9.1 "Property Portfolio").

 The Management Company targets investments that are expected to provide a return on equity (ROE) of 12-15%, excluding capital gains from any yield compressions.
-ROE expectations for investing into expansion of the current properties are above 15%.
-Considering the current low interest rate environment, the Management Company expects to obtain debt financing for new acquistions at interest rates between 1.5-2.0%.
+ROE expectations for investing into expansions of current properties are above 15%.
+Considering the current low interest rate environment, the Management Company expects to obtain debt financing for new acquisitions at interest rates between 1.5-2.0%.

-The Management Company sees four property segments as the most attractive for the Fund in terms of strategic fit and financial profile: premium offices in CBD, premium large-scale shopping malls, B class offices housing shared service centers/back-office operations and neighborhood shopping centers.
+The Management Company sees four property segments as the most attractive for the Fund in terms of strategic fit and financial profile: premium offices in CBD, premium large-scale shopping malls, B class offices for shared service centers/back-offices of international companies and neighborhood shopping centers.